 Despite their usefulness, no chart perfectly predicts individual outcomes because:

-- No two children grow identically even within families sharing genes/environment;
+- No two children grow identically even within families sharing genes and environment;

-- Cultural dietary habits impact body composition differently;
+- Cultural dietary habits can influence body composition differently;

 - Sporadic illnesses may cause temporary dips not reflective of long-term trajectories;

-Therefore these charts function best as guides supplemented by clinical judgment considering holistic contexts rather than rigid rules dictating if a child is “normal” or not.
+Therefore these charts function best as guides supplemented by clinical judgment considering the child’s full health picture rather than rigid rules dictating if a child is “normal” or not.

 Key Takeaways: 4-Year-Old Height And Weight Chart